Liquid Securities Overview¶

 Restricted Asset Transfers¶

-In order for investors to receive and transact a Liquid Securities token, an investor must have a Green Liquid Securities Account type wallet.
-This type of wallet ensures that the Issuer can apply restrictions of transfer to the asset using either of the following methods:
+In order for investors to receive and transact a Liquid Securities managed asset, an investor must have enabled a Liquid Securities Account in Blockstream Green.
+This type of wallet ensures that the issuer can report on asset ownership and apply restrictions of transfer to the asset using either of the following methods:

-Transfers are restricted based upon Liquid Securities Investor and Category records.
-For this reason, we will refer to them as ‘Investor-Restricted’.
-The receiving destination must also be a valid Green Liquid Securities Account.
+Transfers are restricted based upon Liquid Securities Investor records.
+This can either be done through the use of categories or by an issuer providing their own validation logic, accessed via an ‘issuer authorization endpoint’.
+For this reason, we refer to them as ‘Investor-Restricted’.
+The receiving destination must be a valid Liquid Securities Account or one of the issuer’s own Liquid treasury addresses.
 Read more about Investor-Restricted Assets.

 Issuers may want to issue an asset that only uses Liquid Securities to track ownership and transfers, leaving the handling of investor eligibility to rules managed outside of Liquid Securities.
-In this set up, transfers are only restricted by requiring that the receiving destination must be a valid Green Liquid Securities Account.
+In this set up, transfers are only restricted by requiring that the receiving destination must be a valid Liquid Securities Account or one of the issuer’s own Liquid treasury addresses.
 Investor and category records within Liquid Securities are not used for investor management, assignment and distribution.
-Although there may be external restrictions placed on the investors under this model, the lack of a Liquid Securities Investor record means we will refer to them as ‘Tracked’ assets, as they are only tracked by Liquid Securities.
+Although there may be external restrictions placed on the investors through the use of an ‘issuer authorization endpoint’, the lack of a Liquid Securities Investor record means we refer to them as ‘Tracked’ assets, as transfers are only tracked and not restricted in any other way by Liquid Securities.
 Read more about Tracked Assets.